 Privileges or Immunities

-Although there is no agreement concerning a single original meaning of the clause, it is possible to identify three distinctly different yet plausible and credible original understandings of the clause.
+Although there is no agreement concerning a single original meaning of the Privileges or Immunities Clause, it is possible to identify three distinct, plausible, and credible original understandings.
 This essay first describes in general terms the nature of the disagreement, and then discusses in more detail the contending interpretations.

 A central focus of the Thirty-ninth Congress, the body that drafted and proposed the Fourteenth Amendment, was to protect newly emancipated slaves from discriminatory state laws, especially the “Black Codes,” which severely limited the civil and political rights of African-Americans.
-The first effort in that direction was the Civil Rights Act of 1866, Section 1, which declared “all persons born in the United States and not subject to any foreign power, excluding Indians not taxed" to be United States citizens, and provided that all
+The first effort in that direction was the Civil Rights Act of 1866, Section 1, which declared “all persons born in the United States and not subject to any foreign power, excluding Indians not taxed,” to be United States citizens and provided that all

 Because some supporters of the Civil Rights Act were concerned that Congress lacked constitutional authority to enact the law, Representative Bingham proposed a constitutional amendment that was a precursor to the Fourteenth Amendment.
 Bingham’s proposed amendment gave Congress “power to make all laws which shall be necessary and proper to secure to the citizens of each State all privileges and immunities of citizens in the several States.”
 Bingham’s proposal was tabled because it did not go far enough.
 All it purported to do was to give Congress the power to provide by federal law “that no State shall discriminate between its citizens and give one class of citizens greater rights than it confers upon another,” but it failed to bar the states directly (without such federal legislation) from excluding “any class of citizens in any State from the privileges which other classes enjoy.”
 In its stead, the Fourteenth Amendment was proposed, but the Fourteenth Amendment addressed a number of important practical problems associated with Reconstruction, only one of which was the absence of authority for the 1866 Civil Rights Act.